 Southern Regional Technical College (SRTC) offers a wide variety of courses online to provide students with the opportunity to attend classes any time/place.
 Online courses begin and end each term just as traditional courses, with weekly due dates and deadlines.
 However, students can attend class from home and at the time that is most convenient by logging into the course and completing the coursework.
-SRTC is a member of the Georgia Virtual Technical Connection (GVTC), which delivers courses and programs through the Internet and is an innovation of the Technical College System of Georgia.
-For more information on online education, visit the College web site at: http://www.southernregional.edu/online
+SRTC is a member of the Georgia Online Learning & Development (GOLD), which delivers courses and programs through the Internet and is an innovation of the Technical College System of Georgia.
+For more information on online education, visit the College web site at: http://southernregional.edu/distance-education on online education, visit the College web site at: